-As a Shareholder, you are entitled to attend the Meeting and to cast one vote for each common share ("Common Share") of the Company that you own as of the record date of October 30, 2019.
-If you are a registered Shareholder and are unable to attend the Meeting, you will still be able to vote on the items of business set out below by completing the form of proxy (printed on blue paper) (a "Form of Proxy") included with the annexed information circular (the "Information Circular").
+If you are a registered Shareholder and are unable to attend the Meeting, you will still be able to vote on the items of business set out below by completing the form of proxy (a "Form of Proxy") included with the annexed information circular (the "Information Circular").
 The Information Circular explains how to complete the Form of Proxy, and how the voting process works.
-To be valid, registered Shareholders must submit the Form of Proxy to the Company's transfer agent, AST Trust Company (Canada) ("AST Trust") at the Toronto offices of AST Trust, no later than 5:00 p.m.
-(Montreal time) on December 2, 2019, or present the Form of Proxy at the Meeting prior to commencement of the Meeting.
+To be valid, registered Shareholders must submit the Form of Proxy to the Company's transfer agent, TSX Trust Company ("TSX Trust") at the Toronto offices of TSX Trust, no later than 10:00 a.m.
+(Montreal time) on December 3, 2024, or present the Form of Proxy at the Meeting prior to commencement of the Meeting.